Claire-Fisher/Donofy/TESTING.md

   * Guest users cannot access profile pages.
 Redirect to sign in if an attempt is made by forcing the url.
   * Tab navigation allows the user to flick through different sections of their profile information.
 Tab changes colour to indicate which section the user is viewing.
   * (Favourites list has already been tested as part of Charities/Charity Detail Testing).
-  * If no favourites.
-Direct user to the Charites page.
+  * If no favourites, direct the user to the Charites page.
   * Donation total reflects the current entries in the listed inputs.
   * "Your favourited charities" title number accurately reflects the favourites list length.
   * Inputs values will: